craftcms/docs/docs/5.x/system/project-config.md

 - Craft and plugin schema versions
 - Craft edition
 - Email settings
-- Fields, field groups, and all field layouts
+- Fields and field layouts
 - Global sets (settings only, not their content)
 - GraphQL schemas, and the access settings for the public schema
-- Matrix block types
 - Plugin versions, editions, and settings
 - Routes defined in **Settings** → **Routes**
 - Sections and entry types